-One of the economically feasible alternatives to repairing a distressed or failed seawall structure is Targeted Grout Injection (TGI.
+One of the economically feasible alternatives to repairing a distressed or failed seawall structure is Targeted Grout Injection–also known as TGI.
 The TGI solution consists of injecting a polyurethane resin through a 3/8″- ID port to stop leaks and to fill underground voids.
-NO DIGGING, NO EXCAVATION!

 Our products are extremely thin liquid resins and react with moisture when injected into soil, forming a rock hard, water-tight mass.
 Prime Flex 910 is used to stabilize loose soils or sands, stop underground water flows and leaking sea walls.
 Prime Resins Products are inert and harmless to our environment.
 These products are ANCI/NSF certified for use in potable water tanks.

 Every home sits atop a very specific soil mixture.
 In Florida, it is not uncommon to have a soil/sand/limestone mixture.
 These materials, when not compacted enough, can cause your foundation to settle.
 Settling causes wall cracks, sloping floors, leaning chimneys, and a host of other problems.
-With the Florida Erosion team at Foundation Professionals of Florida, we can handle all these problems as well.
-We offer underpinning solutions such as helical piers that will lift your foundation, or chimney back into place and add support and stability.
-If you don’t have the proper drainage setup around your home, it is very likely that the soils and sand around your home will erode in the Florida weather.
-We have a team of foundation experts that can install an exterior drainage system for your home.
-What this will do is move excess water away from your foundation, and protect the soils and sand around your home.
+We can handle all these problems as well.
+We offer underpinning solutions such as helical piers that will lift your foundation back into place and add support and stability.

 Our experienced personnel will assist you with your seawall repair issues which are caused by organic soils, swelling clay, poor compaction, improper footing, and erosion or runoff.
 We offer complete erosion control with services like seawall installation or repair, water management and drainage systems, and foundation lifting and void filling.
 Please contact any of our experts to discuss your specific needs.
 We look forward to working with you and being a part of your team.